1. Conflict of interest procedure policy

 Individuals must disclose Interests prior to the commencement of any relevant discussion, unless the Interest:

-a. is documented in a standing notice (and remains materially identical to that documented), and
+- is documented in a standing notice (and remains materially identical to that documented), and

-b. has already been identified and raised by the meeting’s chair (or in the absence of a chair, the person occupying a role equivalent to the chair).
+- has already been identified and raised by the meeting’s chair (or in the absence of a chair, the person occupying a role equivalent to the chair).

 Irrespective of any standing notice or any prior disclosure (written or otherwise), the relevant individual is responsible for ensuring their Interest is declared, minuted and managed (per below) prior to the commencement of any relevant discussion.

-4.4 Additional requirements for Councillors
+4.4 Additional requirements for RACGP Board members

 5. Procedure for managing conflicts of interest

 a.
-Obligations of Councillors
+Obligations of RACGP Board members

 ii. other than for 5.1a(i) above, not be present while the matter is being considered, or